C4AI/blab-controller/INSTALL.md

 - **(In production environment)** <br/>
   Create a database to be used by BLAB (e.g. `CREATE DATABASE blab;`) and a database user that can modify it.

-- Install the additional Python dependencies that are specific for the database server:
+- Install the additional Python dependencies that are specific for the database server (for MariaDB, write `MySQL`):

   ```shell
   # Run only the line that corresponds to the database server that will be used.